Force over Distance: Chapter 21

 The guy was pretty weird.

-Young wished he’d gotten to know him a little better before all of this.
-If he had, he might have some idea whether this kind of thing was something he usually did, or whether it resulted from integration with the ship.
+Young wished he’d gotten to know him a little better before all this.
+If he had, he might have some idea whether this was something he usually did, or whether it resulted from integration with the ship.

 “Rush.”

-Then again, if Rush wanted to ignore him for an hour, Young could give him that much.
+If Rush wanted to ignore him for an hour, maybe Young could give him that much.
 They’d been up to a solid forty-five feet as of 0800.
-It had annoyed the hell out of Rush.
-The guy did not like to be wrong.
+It had annoyed the hell out of his chief scientist.
+The man did not like to be wrong.
 Especially not when Young was right.
-For his part, Young was optimistic that even if Rush couldn’t figure out a supernatural circuit repair job—they might gain some ground with time alone.
+For his part, Young was optimistic that, even if Rush couldn’t figure out a supernatural circuit repair job, they might gain ground with time alone.

 Young closed the distance between their thoughts.

-The shields sounded nice, for sure, but Young really needed to talk to him about TJ’s report.
+The shields sounded nice, for sure, but Young needed to talk to him about TJ’s report.

 Rush winced.
 He levered himself onto one elbow and looked up at Young with a wounded, perplexed expression.